0xPoe/talks/ticdc-kafka-sink.slide/slides.md

 transition: slide-up
 ---

-# How to choose a partition dispatcher?
+# Why so many dispensers?
 What is row level order?

 ```sql